The Ultimate Guide to STEM Competitions & Events for 2023

 Who: The annual competition is open to high school students in grades 9-12 (ages 14-19).
 Each team will have five students from the same school or organization; one adult team advisor is required.

-Where: Each year, a new city hosts the Envirothon; in 2023, NCF Envirothon will be held at Mount Allison University in New Brunswick, Canada.
+Where: Each year, a new city hosts the Envirothon; in 2025, NCF Envirothon will be held at Mount Royal University in Calgary, Alberta, Canada.

 Prize: Check the website for details.